Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 636 trips per day across all routes, resulting in approximately 114 weekly trips per individual stop.
+Transport accessibility is rated as excellent, with residents typically located 144 meters from the nearest transport stop.
+Service frequency averages 636 trips per day across all routes, equating to approximately 114 weekly trips per individual stop.

 Frequently Asked Questions - Transport